 Date Written: February 6, 2017

-In the past few years, policymakers have argued that everything from Apple’s Irish tax deal to patent boxes to the LuxLeaks tax rulings represented so-called “harmful tax competition.”
-Despite the common use of this term, there is no internationally accepted definition of harmful tax competition.
+Over the past few years, policymakers have argued that everything from Apple’s Irish tax deal to patent boxes to the LuxLeaks tax rulings represented so-called “harmful tax competition.”
+Despite the ubiquity of this term, however, there is no internationally accepted definition of either tax competition or harmful tax competition.

 Keywords: Tax Policy, Tax Competition, International Taxation, Tax Reform, Regulatory Competition